 a weak liver whereas the problem may lie elsewhere.

-Terms used in Conjunction
+Terms used in conjunction

-with a liver problem or liver disease:
+with a liver problem or disease:

 Cholestasis - reduction or stoppage of bile flow